 All DWSRF program requirements must be met by the term outlined in the Conditional Commitment Letter.
 An extension of up to six months for approved applicants that experience extenuating circumstances may be granted.
-Projects that are not approved for an extension will not be eligible for funding during the funding cycle in which the Conditional Commitment Letter expires unless they were resubmitted and ranked during that cycle's Call for Projects.
+For borrowers that experience extenuating circumstances that cause delay beyond the loan commitment period in the funding cycle in which the commitment expires, the project funding may be bypassed in order to provide loan funds for other projects.
+The loan commitment may resume in the following funding cycle.